lnew78/ttt-go/README.md

     brew install go
     ```

-set the GOPATH -- make sure your .profile or .bashprofile is updated as well
+Set the GOPATH -- make sure your .profile or .bashprofile is updated as well

     ```
     $ mkdir $HOME/go